habilitzz/insurance-calculation/README.md

 # To run all ENV
-npm install && npm run dev
+npm install && npm run all

 # To test